intershop/intershop-pwa/docs/guides/customizations.md

 When **heavily customizing** existing components it is better to **copy components** and change all references.
 If 20 % of the component has to be changed, it is already a good idea to duplicate it.
-That way incoming changes will not affect your customizations.
+That way, incoming changes will not affect your customizations.
 Typical hot-spots where copying is a good idea are header-related or product-detail-page-related customizations.

-#### Theme Specific Overrides
+#### Theme-Specific Overrides

 The [customized webpack build](./optimizations.md) supports replacing any file with an environment suffix in front of the file extension.
 If you, for example, want to customize the template `product-detail.component.html`, put your customized content in the parallel file `product-detail.component.theme.html` and run a build with `--configuration=theme`.